A Caribbean

 Mystery (1983) – 5.0

-a week in a Caribbean resort.
+spend a week in a Caribbean resort.
 She would burn terribly in the sun.
-It is the

-most boring thing in the world just to sit around all day soaking up the sun
+It is the most boring thing in the world just to sit around all day soaking

-at her age.
+up the sun at her age.
 No deep sea diving.
-Shuffle board, darts, croquet and gossip.
+Shuffle board, darts, croquet

+and gossip.
 And of course murder.
 Three of them.
-Miss Marple brings murder along with
+Miss Marple brings murder

-her no matter where she goes like we do a cheap paperback.
-Based on a 1964
+along with her no matter where she goes like we do a cheap paperback.
+Based

-novel by Agatha Christie.
-Most of the time I read the book and then watch
+on a 1964 novel by Agatha Christie.
+Most of the time I read the book and

-the movie but not this time so a tiny bit more suspense in the TV movie -
+then watch the movie but not this time so a tiny bit more suspense in the

-the first of two with Helen Hayes.
-The murderer seemed fairly obvious to me
+TV movie - the first of two with Helen Hayes.
+The murderer seemed fairly

-less style, I imagine.
-Back then it seemed kind of fun though I can't remember
+much less style, I imagine.
+Back then it seemed kind of fun though I can't

-why.
-Once was at Club Med in the Bahamas - worst vacation in my life - what
+remember why.
+Once was at Club Med in the Bahamas - worst vacation in my

-was I thinking.
-As soon as the group arrived and the staff broke into Kumbaya
+life - what was I thinking.
+As soon as the group arrived and the staff broke

-I knew I was screwed.
-Well, Miss Marple isn't at a Club Med but nearly as
+into Kumbaya I knew I was screwed.
+Well, Miss Marple isn't at a Club Med

-bad stuck with a bunch of annoying people and having activities scheduled.
+but nearly as bad stuck with a bunch of annoying people and having activities

-After Christie's divorce from her husband she had a trip to the Caribbean
+scheduled.
+After Christie's divorce from her husband she had a trip to the

-planned to recuperate when a friend persuaded her to go to the Middle East
+Caribbean planned to recuperate when a friend persuaded her to go to the

-and work on an excavation.
-That changed her life as she met her archeologist
+Middle East and work on an excavation.
+That changed her life as she met

 It isn't long before an elderly man with an endless array of boring stories